 - Minimal math required: Just specify your model and effects

-Desktop Application
+Desktop Application (GUI)

 Prefer a graphical interface?
 MCPower GUI is a standalone desktop app — no Python installation required.
 Download ready-to-run executables for Windows, Linux, and macOS.